SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 We have now created a button that will send a chat message `Hello World` anytime it's pressed.
 We have also created a Twitch chat trigger which will execute the button automatically any time someone types `!test` in your Twitch chat.

-##### Trigger the new button manually from SAMMI Deck
+##### Trigger the new button manually from SAMMI Panel
 There are several ways how you can trigger a button.
-One of them is triggering it from your **SAMMI Deck**.
+One of them is triggering it from your **SAMMI Panel**.

-1. Open **SAMMI Deck** by navigating to SAMMI - SAMMI Deck - Open SAMMI Deck.
+1. Open **SAMMI Panel** by navigating to SAMMI - SAMMI Panel - Open Panel (or Open Panel (Web) for the browser version).
 2. Once it launches, you will see connection settings.
 As we are just keeping everything at default in this tutorial, you can simply press **Connect**.
 Selected deck should be `Deck 1`.
 Press Load Deck and you should see your newly created button.

-   {% include video.html w="75" src="open-streamdeck.mp4" alt="Open SAMMI Deck" %}
+   {% include video.html w="75" src="open-streamdeck.mp4" alt="Open SAMMI Panel" %}
-3. While looking at your Twitch chat of the Twitch account you just linked in SAMMI in the previous steps, click on the button in your **SAMMI Deck**.
+3. While looking at your Twitch chat of the Twitch account you just linked in SAMMI in the previous steps, click on the button in your **SAMMI Panel**.
 It should send a `Hello World!` message to your chat!

-   {% include video.html w="75" src="trigger_button.mp4" alt="Trigger Button from SAMMI Deck" %}
+   {% include video.html w="75" src="trigger_button.mp4" alt="Trigger Button from SAMMI Panel" %}

 {% include alert.html text="Your SAMMI must be connected to Twitch Chat to be able to send chat messages." type="warning" %}

 ##### Trigger the new button manually from Edit Command Window
-If you're just putting together a new button, it's often easier to trigger it directly from your SAMMI, as this allows you to keep modifying the button commands without all the extra steps of saving the button and then pressing it in your SAMMI Deck.
+If you're just putting together a new button, it's often easier to trigger it directly from your SAMMI, as this allows you to keep modifying the button commands without all the extra steps of saving the button and then pressing it in your SAMMI Panel.

 1. Navigate to your button's commands inside SAMMI.
 2. Press **Run Button**.
 You should see the same `Hello World` message in your Twitch Chat.